iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.15.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.getheal.patient 5 reviews"/>
 </p>

+> Good interview with nice doctor.
+I like this app.
+Didn't see any ads.<br> :date: __2021-04-16 18:41:29__

+> Best way for me its awesome they come to my home<br> :date: __2021-04-15 04:51:42__

+> I have been using Heal for two years to help manage a chronic issue...I cannot sing their praises enough!
+Having my labs taken at home and dropped off for me?!
+It doesn't get more convenient than that!<br> :date: __2021-04-14 19:39:33__

+> Very good rapport, paid attentionto my needs , very aware of them , and informative<br> :date: __2021-04-13 19:44:55__

 > Great home visit!<br> :date: __2021-04-05 20:09:36__

 > Great app, even better healthcare!<br> :date: __2021-04-03 18:34:16__